 In the mid-1890's, Kliese made his way west securing a position with the newly established Capital Brewing Co. (later the Olympia Brg.
 Co.) in Tumwater, WA.
 By 1899 he was their head brewmaster.
 A business opportunity arose when some Tacoma investors wanted to open another brewery in that town.
 They required an expert brewmaster, and he wanted to operate his own brewery.
 So he, along with, William C. Kiltz, filled for articles of incorporation on the 8th of February, 1900 "to brew and sell at wholesale and retail beer and other malt beverages" at a company to be known as the Columbia Brewing Company.

 The new firm had an initial capitalization of $50,000.
 William Kiltz was sales manager and Emile Kliese was owner, president and brewmaster.
-While Smith was a principal in the company, he wasn't involved in the day-to-day operations.

 The brewery's start-up was aided by the larger Pacific Brewing & Malting, a major shareholder.
 By 1906 it controlled Columbia, but allowed it to operate independently and market its own brands of beer.

 by the end of April, 1901, at which time the city boasted of 95 bars.

 As can be seen on two the trays and glass (above) the brewery had a number of brands of beer, Columbia, Golden Drops, Golden Foam and Old Pilsner.
 Then in September of 1912 they added Alt Heidelberg (Old Heidelberg) to their line-up.